demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

   let handleUserSignup ... = // ...
 ```

-> We are using the prefix `handle` instead of `map` here as we are going to do a side effect (log to console in case of an error) in addition to the transforming the type.
+> We are using the prefix `handle` instead of `map` here as we are going to do a side effect (printing in console in case of error) in addition to the transforming the type.

 The first step is transforming